LED, UV & UV/LED Gel Nail Lamps - What’s The Difference?

 What’s the difference between UV, LED & UV/LED Gel Nail Lamps?

-All Gel Nail Lamps use UV light to cure Gel Polish, regardless of whether they are UV/LED, LED, or traditional UV lamps.
-Traditional UV lamps used UV bulbs that needed to be replaced frequently and had long curing times.
-The bulbs were replaced every 6 months or so, and it took around 2 minutes to cure each layer of Gel Nail Polish.
-However, modern Gel Nail Lamps like the Gelous UV/LED Lamp use LED bulbs that operate on the UV spectrum, making them safer and more efficient.
-These LED bulbs can last up to 50,000 hours and only take 60 seconds to cure each coat of Gelous Gel Nail Polish.
+Traditional UV lamps used UV bulbs that had to be replaced every 6 months and took around 2 minutes to cure each layer of Gel Polish.
+In contrast, modern UV/LED lamps, like the Gelous UV/LED Lamp, use LED bulbs that operate within the UV spectrum, providing quicker, more efficient curing.
+These LED bulbs have a lifespan of up to 50,000 hours and cure Gelous Gel Nail Polish in just 60 seconds.

 What sort of UV rays are emitted from Gel Nail Lamps?